top of page

-The Script took 3 months to write, with an additional 2 months to finalise.
-Written purely by Senior, he had a goal: to demonstrate his ability as writer, as well as to transform a vision he has had for a while into physical reality, whilst producing a feature film before the age of eighteen.
-Which he achieved.
+Starting in 2014, the Script took 3 months to write, with an additional 2 months to finalise.
+Written purely by Senior, he had a goal: to demonstrate his ability as writer, as well as to transform a vision he had for a while into physical reality - whilst producing a feature film before the age of eighteen - which he achieved.

-We wanted a film with passion, that affects the audience and provides a twist or two.
-We also wanted to make a film with a mixture of handheld camcorder and DSLR quality footage to create a candid feel.
+We wanted a film made with passion - that both affected the audience, and provided a twist or two.
+We also wanted to shoot the film with a mixture of both handheld camcorder and DSLR quality footage to create a candid, documentary aesthetic, which also mirrored Senior's personal departure from SD recording methods.
+Moreover, we refused to be held back by conventional editing practices.
 Our aim was to gain a cast & crew compiling of the complete NEK team, as well as our new friend D.M.
-Larson (x2 Emmy Awards), and locals whom were dedicated to the movie.
-This adds a friendly atmosphere, therefore enhancing the production process.
-Although many of the cast were untrained actors, we felt that each character was a reflection of teenage life, which is very important within the film.
+Larson, and locals whom were dedicated to the movie.
+This added a friendly atmosphere on set, and therefore enhanced the production process.
+Although many of the cast members were untrained actors, we felt that each character was a reflection of teenage life, which is very important within the film.

-Senior, along with Kyle Staff, Dan Lyle and Jack Ide, worked on the screenplay, choosing each shot with as much meaning as possible - we wanted each scene to reveal more and more each time you re-watch it.
+Senior, along with Kyle Staff, Dan Lyle and Jack Ide worked on the screenplay, choosing each shot with as much meaning as possible - we wanted each scene to reveal more and more each time you re-watch it.
 Soon after, Ide dropped out from the screenplay, with Dan Lyle contributing towards additional scenes.
-Furthermore, Senior planned the lighting, locations, storyboards, costumes and began graphic design.
+Next, Senior planned the lighting, locations, storyboards, costumes and began graphic design respectively.

-After that, we had to choose the soundtrack composers - Senior hand picked two people:
+After that, we had to choose the soundtrack composers - in addition to our in-house musician, Kyle Staff, Senior hand picked two people:

-They are absolutely amazing composers, both with an exceptional ear for emotional music.
+They are absolutely incredible composers, both with an exceptional ear for emotive music.

-In addition to this, Dan Lyle joined the executive production team, to add his own personal spin, with James 'Jimmy' Vowden, Jack Ide and Kyle Staff on the co-production team for the same reason.
-Despite producers and film assistants working closely with Senior, he never told anybody how film would end - he wanted everybody to watch the film with as much enjoyment as possible.
+Soon after, Dan Lyle joined the executive production team to add his own personal spin, with James 'Jimmy' Vowden, Jack Ide and Kyle Staff on the co-production team for the same reason.
+Asides from Staff, Senior didn't tell anybody how the film would end - he wanted everybody to watch the film with as much enjoyment as possible.
 Likewise, he only exposed actors to their segment of the script.